-The 16-year-old collector attended Session 2 of the ANA Summer Seminar this year and served as auction head for the YN Benefit Auction.
+The 16-year-old collector attended ANA's Summer Seminar this year and served as auction head for the YN Benefit Auction during the second week.
 After graduating high school, Zechman intends to pursue a career as a coin grader and welcomes the opportunity to help others.